AdaCompNUS/CS4278-5478-Project-Materials/README.md

 When you initialize the duckietown environment, you should add three additional arguments:
 - `--map-name`: the name of the map
 - `--max-steps`: the maximum run step.
-Please set the value to 2000.
+The default value is 2000.
+Please do not change this.
 - `--seed`: random seed of the environment.

 Similar to Assignment 3, you should generate the control files for submission.
 Each map is associated with 10 random seed, from 1 to 10.
 You should generate control files for each random seed and map.
 In particular, there are several [invalid seeds](./invalid_seeds.json) for each map.
 Please skip them and test the rest.